skalenetwork/documentation/developers/products/interchain-messaging-agent/api.md

 1. String  - Destination chain ("Mainnet" or "[YOUR_SKALE_CHAIN_ID]".
 2. Address  - Smart Contract to receive the message data.
-3. Uint  - Amount of ETH to send (set to 0 is not sending money).
+3. Uint  - Amount of ETH to send (set to 0 when not sending money).
-4. Addres  - Address the data is intended for.
+4. Address  - Address the data is intended for.
 5. Bytes  - Data to send across chains.

 **Additional Setup**